dinhomathias/Amc/Extensions-–-JobQueue.md

 The extension class `telegram.ext.JobQueue` allows you to perform tasks with a delay or even periodically.
 For example to send regular updates to your subscribers.

 ## Note
 The `JobQueue` will see some big improvements with the release of v5.0, which requires changes that are not backwards compatible.
+See [this article](https://github.com/python-telegram-bot/python-telegram-bot/wiki/%5BDRAFT%5D-JobQueue-v5)

 ## Usage
 The `Updater` will create a job queue for you: